monicacruzs/monicacruzs/README.md

 ## 🔭 Currently Working On
 - Exploring new techniques in data analysis and machine learning.
-- Contributing to open-source projects focused on decreasing the gap in racial equity and addressing unconscious or conscious biases related to black people.
+- CContribute to open source projects focused on closing the racial equity gap around the world by eliminating unconscious or conscious biases related to race in data and algorithms.

 ## 🌱 Currently Learning
 - Phyton for Data Science.